jsigee87/Data-Science-Lab-ee379k/test.md

 ### Installing SimSpark and rcssserver3d

-You will have to manually download and install SimSpark and rcssserver3d.
-It is recommended to build them from the source.
-The following will walk you through this part.
+The following instructions will walk you through the installation of SimSpark and rcssserver3d.

 #### Install SimSpark